raghunandankavi2010/Android-RxJava-Sample/README.md

-# MVP Sample with RxJava, retrofit and dagger 2.
+# MVP with RxJava, DAGGER 2, and RETROFIT
 A sample project showing the use of MVP in android.
 This is forked repository and modified for the sake of learning.

 Part of learning process of implementing MVP design pattern in android.
 Thanks to the Author (Anup Cowkur).